dangowrt/tracertools/README.md

     stty -F /dev/ttyUSB0 9600 raw
     reqdata | socat - /dev/ttyUSB0,nonblock,raw,echo=0 | parsereply

+The parsereply tool also accepts parameters -c for CSV output and -o for a human-readable one-liner (e.g. for use with syslog).

-I also included some communication traces, so there is lots of sample material.
+I also included some communication traces, so there is lots of sample material with valid CRCs which should allow to find the CRC method used.

 Thanks and have fun!